heroku-examples/java-spring-12factor/presentation.md

     padding: 10px 15px;
     border-radius: 8px; /* Rounded corners instead of hexagon for simplicity */
     font-weight: bold;
-    /* Hexagon shape is hard with pure CSS in a simple way for Marp, using rounded rects */ }
+}

 /* Slide 6 Specific Styles (Community/Contributors) */